comses-education/github-starter-course/README.md

 ### Beginners Git Workflow

-Before we get into the
+Now that we have some basic terminology for Git and GitHub under our belt we can start to go into typical workflows for how we can use Git to manage changes to our files.

+The simplest Git workflow is to have a single committer, you, commit and push all of your changes to your local repository and synchronize that with GitHub.

+0. Have a Git repository cloned on your local computer e.g., `C:\Users\my-username\GitHub\my-first-fisher-price-git-repository`
+1. Make some changes to your files in your git repository
+2. (Alternatively, you can also make changes to your files directly in the GitHub web interface)
+3. Commit your changes selectively and include meaningful log messages
+4. Push them to your hosted repository on GitHub.com

-### Advanced
+## Advanced

 The GitHub flow is a lightweight workflow that allows you to experiment and collaborate on your projects easily, without the risk of losing your previous work.
+It uses Pull Requests and branches to manage incoming changes and is better suited to larger scale collaborative development where you have many people working in tandem on code.

 https://docs.github.com/en/get-started/quickstart/github-flow

+## General Git Guidelines

+1. **Keep commits small and isolated** if you can.
+Think of commits as logical, self-contained checkpoints of your code, e.g.,
+        - add a new feature
+        - fix a bug
+        - improve a visualization
+        - improve text labels or documentation
+        - fix a typo or other speling error
+2. **Commit early, commit often** and frequently synchronize your work to make sure your local version of the Git repository doesn't become stale and out-of-date.
+This is less of a problem when you are the only one working on things, but is still a good habit to keep.
+3. **Write meaningful log messages** that clearly document the intent of your change(s).
+Think of commit log messages as notes to your future self and/or your future collaborators.
+4. **Use tags and releases** to keep track of important coding milestones.
+The exact version of your computational model that generated data leading to publishable findings?
+That should be a new tag and release with a [DOI attached to that release](https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content).

 ## Next Steps